JCVenterInstitute/HSPW-V3/documentation/docs/salivary-proteins.md

 ![Sequence Attributes](./img/salivary-proteins/sequence-attributes.png)
 **Figure 4:** The sequence attribute table is created using semantic queries.

 You can see the actual sequence by following the link in the Sequence column.
-Parts of the sequence may be highlighted to indicate peptides found in MS experiments that map to the protein sequence (**Figure 5**).
-Peptides that are in blue and decorated with a solid line underneath are unique peptides that mapped to this protein only during the database search, and provide more confidence that the protein is actually present in saliva.
-The other highlighted peptides can be mapped to multiple proteins and thus have higher uncertainty.
-The mapping facilitates the calculation of the Sequence Coverage value shown below the sequence.
-You can limit the coverage calculation to peptides from a specific source by using the drop-down menus below the sequence.

 ![Protein Sequence](./img/salivary-proteins/protein-sequence.png)
-**Figure 5** A sequence page showing parts of the protein sequence highlighted to indicate peptides identified in MS experiments that map to the protein.
+**Figure 5** A sequence page showing parts of the protein sequence.

 ### Comments and Features